cern-eos/eos/doc/releases/beryl-release.rst

 New Features
 ++++++++++++

+- add new encoding feature allowing full supoort of all characters via FUSE
 - remove global locks around XrdCl calls in FUSE for better parallelism and less lock contention
 - add version/fsctl call to discover available (FUSE) features of an MGM service
 - add convenience RPMs to configure EOS repositories for YUM installation